anderspitman/blog/content/post/2018-04-04-static-react-rust-webapp.markdown

 * Take the port number from the command line
 * Serialized (probably JSON) requests and responses
 * Run webpack as an npm script command
 * Target other OSes.
-I haven't tried yet, but this should be easily transerable to MacOS and Windows, thanks to the awesomeness that is Rust/Cargo and the universal availability of web browsers.
+I haven't tried yet, but this should be mostly transferable to MacOS and Windows, thanks to the awesomeness that is Rust/Cargo and the universal availability of web browsers.